thewtex/thesis/plaque_strain/plaque_strain.rst

 .. highlights::

   |wallshear_long|: High strain near the interface of the plaque with the
-  surrounding tissue that occurs with lateral motion of the plaque.  a) strain tensor ellipses, b) maximum absolute principal strain, c) maximum shear strain, d) axial strain, e) shear strain, f) and lateral strain.
+  surrounding tissue that occurs with lateral motion of the plaque.  a) Strain tensor ellipses, b) maximum absolute principal strain, c) maximum shear strain, d) axial strain, e) shear strain, f) and lateral strain.

 Recall that angiogenesis has also been proposed as a possible factor leading to plaque vulnerability [McCarthy1999,Lusby1982,Hiyama2010,Vicenzini2007]_.
 As plaques become larger, the vasa vasorum that provided blood to the artery wall can grow to feed the enlarged tissue.
-This fissues are expected to cause instability associated with the adventitia-plaque boundary where the angiogenesis originates.  |wallshear| shows high strains at this location occuring during lateral motion of the plaque that may be associated with this phenomena.
+These fissures are expected to cause instability associated with the adventitia-plaque boundary where the angiogenesis originates.  |wallshear| shows high strains at this location occurring during lateral motion of the plaque that may be associated with this phenomenon.
 These images are from the left side of Subject 156.

 Examining the strain tensor ellipses or the strain metric images, we easily